 More research is needed to determine the safety and efficacy of cannabis use for the treatment of Parkinson disease symptoms.

 Pimavanserin, either alone or in conjunction with a selective serotonin reuptake inhibitor or serotonin–norepinephrine reuptake inhibitor, may improve comorbid depression symptoms in patients with Parkinson disease.

-Patients with Parkinson disease have a higher prevalence of ophthalmologic symptoms than controls.
+Compared to the general population, patients with Parkinson disease report a higher prevalence of ophthalmologic symptoms.